 Do not Ignore SEO.
 The general rule for blogging is: “Write for users first, then for Search Engines”.
 Before you start writing any post, you should first do adequate research.
 Find out which topics are trending in your niche and which keywords are ranking high for similar topics.
 This will help your content appear in search results when relevant searches are performed.

 Writing short posts.
 Do not write short articles.
 Posts that rank in the first 10 positions of search engine results page are normally long with over 2000 words.
 An average post should be at least 1000 words, while the least should be about 750 words.
 Always, write long-form actionable content that benefits your audience.

 Not having an Email List.
 Start building an email list right from day one.
 This is a great marketing tool for your blog.
 I would recommend that you start building your email list on MailChimp.

 Your blog isn’t user-friendly.
-Ensure that your blog well designed, cross device responsive and easy to navigate.
-People to leave websites or blogs if they cannot easily use them.
+Ensure that your blog is well designed, cross device responsive and easy to navigate.
+People tend to leave websites or blogs if they cannot easily use them.
 In a similar way, you should make sure your content is correctly formatted.
 A bad blog can hurt your reputation and credibility.

 Remember that effective and quality blogging takes time but it is worth it.